Android+AMD(CPU+GPU)+Steam Big Picture+Half Life 3

 There's an unbeatable launch combo.

 The Wall Street Journal, citing those ever-loquacious "people familiar with the matter," reports that Google is developing a game console and a smartwatch to be powered by, no surprise, Android.
-"With the watch and game console, Google is hoping to combat similar devices that Apple Inc. may release in the future, the WSJ writes …
+"With the watch and game console, Google is hoping to combat similar devices that Apple Inc. may release in the future, the WSJ …

 There's an unbeatable launch combo.